ez-krk/whitehat/app/articles/docs/en/general/motivation.md

 description: Motivation for the development of whitehat, an on-chain bug bounty protocol
 ---

+## what is whitehat ?

+whitehat protocol is a program on the solana blockchain, submitted by a team of [WBA]() members for [solana hyperdrive hackathon](https://hyperdrive.solana.com/).

+currently deployed on devnet at : `HATo3yGickypg7QCZJjZAAMYNicGatoDp6b1WKuYx7vm`.

 ## bounty protocol : but anonymous, fast and fair.

 bug bounty protocols are bureaucratic and time-consuming for both parties, id disclosure mandatory, and risks of duplicated reports often discourage whitehats.